 HASS Distribution Categories

-The HASS Distribution consistes of three categories: humanites, arts, and social sciences.
+The HASS Distribution consists of three categories: humanities, arts, and social sciences.

 - Humanities: Humanities subjects describe and interpret human achievements, problems, and historical changes at individual as well as societal levels.
 Although humanist inquiry employs a variety of methods, such disciplines as history, literature, and philosophy typically produce their accounts of cultural accomplishments through close analysis of texts and ideas: contemporary and historical, personal and communal, imaginative and reflective.

 - Arts: Arts subjects emphasize the skilled craft, practices, and standards of excellence involved in creating representations through images, words, sounds, and movement (e.g., sculptures, stories, plays, music, dance, films, or video games).
 Although arts subjects also engage in critical interpretation and historical analysis, they focus more centrally on expressive and aesthetic techniques and tools, such as the uses of rhythm, texture, and line.